General format

-Create a new object called my.num that contains 6 numbers.
+Create a new object called my.num that contains any number.

 # General format